Why You Date Someone

 It takes time to figure out if "happily ever after" is even possible.

-2- You need to connect on a soulful level to be “in love” and
+2. You need to connect on a soulful level to be “in love.”

 I spend countless hours in my work as a therapist helping people process why a relationship did not work.
-It is tremendously helpful to figure out your own issues, dysfunctions and patterns to learn to adjust your choices, expectations and behaviors in dating.
-Dating exposes you to idiosyncracies that can be either endearing or just plain maddening.
+It is tremendously helpful to figure out your own issues, dysfunctions, and patterns to learn to adjust your choices, expectations, and behaviors in dating.
+Dating exposes you to idiosyncrasies that can be either endearing or just plain maddening.
 But in recognizing someone's quirks and annoyances and recognizing your own dysfunctional behaviors, you receive the gift of clarity.
-And the possibility of living happily ever after—quirks, idiosyncracies, manageable dysfunction and all.
+And the possibility of living happily ever after—quirks, idiosyncrasies, manageable dysfunction and all.
 That's why you date someone.